 Sideways.
 Lady with Half - turn, Sideways.
-Lady 2d half-turn, right foot, gentle-same as with left foot, polka. gentleman with right. same as with left foot, polka.
+Lady 2d half-turn, right foot, gentleman with left.
+Same as polka. gentleman polka.

 At each step a slight stamp is made with the foot.
 To the following four bars the three-slide polka is used; then the "Merry-thought" is introduced in the succeeding four bars and strain, finished with the three-slide polka.